SkafteNicki/dtu_mlops/projects/timeplan.md

 you determine when to stop.
 We note that since the material is still fairly new, some exercises may take less than 4 hours and some may take more.

-> Note 2021 version: Due to the on-going corona situation all students can freely choose if they want to come to campus or work from home on a day-to-day basis on all *on-site* days.

 ## Virtual days

 Virtual days are intended for project work and you are therefore responsable for making an agreement with